PSLCL/testing-framework/platform/README.md

 This policy should be assigned to the AWS IAM User or Role that the Test Runner Instance is configured to use.

-#### Test Instance Policy
+### Logging to s3

+Create an s3 bucket where test logs should be uploaded.
+A lifecycle management policy is recommended if logs are not needed indefinitely.

-Test instances created by the test runner require a policy that allows the instance to upload logs to s3.
+Test instances created by the test runner require a policy that allows the instance to upload logs to the created s3 bucket.
 The following template should be used to create an IAM policy for test instances:

       {
           "Statement": [